opencv/opencv/modules/core/doc/old_basic_structures.rst

     :param type: Optional output parameter: type of matrix elements

-    :param createNode: Optional input parameter for sparse matrices.
+    :param create_node: Optional input parameter for sparse matrices.
 Non-zero value of the parameter means that the requested element is created if it does not exist already.

-    :param precalcHashval: Optional input parameter for sparse matrices.
+    :param precalc_hashval: Optional input parameter for sparse matrices.
 If the pointer is not NULL, the function does not recalculate the node hash value, but takes it from the specified location.
 It is useful for speeding up pair-wise operations (TODO: provide an example)

 The functions return a pointer to a specific array element.
 Number of array dimension should match to the number of indices passed to the function except for ``cvPtr1D`` function that can be used for sequential access to 1D, 2D or nD dense arrays.